rec/rec/resume.md

 Decades of experience!
 A plethora of projects taken from conception to completion, production, packaging and distribution.

-Expert in Python, C++, solid in Java, C and JS, conversant in many others.
+Expert in Python and C++, solid in Java, C and JS, conversant in many others.

-Skills
   * backend
   * search
   * fintech: option modeling, ledgers, position management